Flustrina

 Flustrina is a suborder under the order Cheilostomatida of gymnolaematan Bryozoa (sea mats).

+Description

 The structure of the individual zooids is generally simple, a box-like chamber of calcium carbonate, the polypides reaching out through an uncalcified flexible frontal wall, often surrounded by numerous spines.
 Like in other gymnolaematans, their lophophore is protruded by muscles that pull on the frontal wall of the zooid.

+Taxonomy and systematics

-In some treatments, the Flustrina are restricted to the superfamilies Calloporoidea and Flustroidea and ranked as infraorder alongside the Cellulariomorpha which contain the other three superfamilies.
-What here is considered the Fulstrina is then called the infraorder Neocheilostomina, and in a more radical variant also includes the Ascophora as another infraorder.
+In some treatments, the Flustrina are restricted to the superfamilies Calloporoidea and Flustroidea and ranked as infraorder alongside the Cellulariomorpha which contain three other superfamilies.

-The obsolete sub-order Anasca previously included the members of this sub-order before being deprecated.
+The obsolete suborder Anasca previously included the members of this suborder before being deprecated.

-The families Fusicellariidae, Skyloniidae, Bicorniferidae, as well as the genera Hoeverella and Taeniocellaria are currently incertae sedis within the Flustrina.

-Systematics

-The superfamilies and families (and notable genera) are listed in the presumed phylogenetic sequence:
+The following superfamilies, and families are recognised in the suborder Flustrina: